 Orange SUccess is the platform used to help students succeed by providing timely feedback on academic progress.
 Timely feedback from faculty members can also enhance advisor efforts.
 Several opportunities will be provided to offer feedback to students:

-- Mid-semester progress reports (MSPRs) also occur through Orange SUccess and will follow the academic Faculty are expected to provide feedback for all students in their classes.
+- Mid-semester progress reports (MSPRs): Provides an opportunity for early warnings about students’ academic progress and success.
+When you complete your MSPR report, it helps advisors and other student support staff to understand which students may be struggling.
+MSPRs deployed through Orange SUccess will follow the academic calendar dates.
+Faculty are expected to provide feedback for all students in their classes.
 Note that the system provides immediate email notifications to students.

 At any time during the semester, faculty may provide real-time feedback to students by raising early alerts in Orange SUccess.
 As mentioned above, this system provides immediate email notifications to students of alerts.
 Advisors can review attendance and progress indicators during advising meetings.